CharlieDigital/dn6-mongo-react-valtio/README.md

 ![Swagger Schema](static/swagger-ui.png)

 Every time the .NET project is built, it generates a new OpenAPI schema output which can be used to generate a client for the React front-end.
-The TypeScript front-end even includes the comments fro the server side.
+The TypeScript front-end even includes the comments from the server side.

 ```ts
 // web/src/services/models/Company.ts